ilariacriv/MasterThesis-ChildMarriageApp/README.md

-# Master Thesis - Designing a Mobile App to Prevent Child Marriage in Developing Countries
+# Designing a Mobile App to Prevent Child Marriage in Developing Countries

 Project developed for the master thesis